jiwon-seattle/VendorOrderTracker.Solution/README.md

 ---
 ## Description

-_A user is able to manage their cupcake orders from vendors(possible to change the theme anytime)._
+Vendor order management program.
+A user is able to manage their cupcake orders from vendors through this system.
 <!-- _Detailed desc w/ purpose/usage, what does, motivation to create, why exists, other info for users/developers to have_ -->

 ## Setup/Installation Requirements